ava-labs/avalanchego/network/README.md

 #### IP Authentication

-To ensure that outbound connections are being made to the correct `IP:Port` pair of a node, all `IP:Port` pairs gossiped by the network are signed by the node's TLS key.
-To provide replay protection for these signed messages, the signature also includes the `Timestamp` that the `IP:Port` pair was signed.
+To ensure that outbound connections are being made to the correct `IP:Port` pair of a node, all `IP:Port` pairs gossiped by the network are signed by the node that is claiming ownership of the pair.
+To prevent replays of these messages, the signature is over the `Timestamp` in addition to the `IP:Port` pair.

-This guarantees that nodes provided these `IP:Port` pairs are able to track the most up-to-date `IP:Port` pair of any peer.
+The `Timestamp` guarantees that nodes provided an `IP:Port` pair are able to track the most up-to-date `IP:Port` pair of a peer.

 #### Bloom Filter